NEW! STARS Supports Assessment training is now available

 • Caseworkers use the STARS Housing Checklist to ensure people have key documents needed to access housing (e.g. ID, source of income) and apply for rental subsidies (e.g. Notice of Assessment, housing applications).
 Caseworkers review rental housing, social housing and supportive housing opportunities with people and assist them to complete applications, as needed.

 • The STARS Supports Assessment assesses the types of personal and professional supports a person may need, as well as those that are already in place.
-City staff ask homelessness service providers to complete the STARS Supports Assessment with people prioritized for housing and support opportunities through Coordinated Access.
+City staff ask homelessness service providers to complete the STARS Supports Assessment with people connected to housing and support opportunities through Coordinated Access.
+As of May 22, 2024, the STARS Supports Assessment tool has been combined with the online Eligibility Verification Form (EVF), to form the STARS EVF.

 The STARS tool helps to ensure that all people who come into contact with shelters and street outreach services have access to housing-focused case management supports.